 With the mixer running, slowly pour in the melted frosting.
 Beat for an additional two minutes.
 The frosting will magically come together and become fluffy and cohesive!

-If you're frosting is soupy, stick it in the fridge for about 5 minutes and then beat it for 1 to 2 minutes.
+If you're frosting is soupy, stick it in the fridge for about 5 to 10 minutes and then beat it for 1 to 2 minutes.
 It should stiffen up a bit.